XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 - ASy is ASx's customer/peer (or other non-provider roles) instead of ASx's provider, but ASx puts ASy into its provider-set in the ASPA record.
 Some route leaks may be undetectable due to the existence of bogus records.

 - ASy is ASx's provider, but ASx DOES NOT put ASy into its provider-set in the ASPA record.
-This type of bogus records may lead to improper block of legitimate BGP routes.
+This type of bogus records may lead to improper discarding of legitimate BGP routes.

 Bogus records bring two risks:

-- An AS unintentionally registers a bogus record that affects the verification accuracy while is hard to be discovered.
+- An AS unintentionally registers a bogus record that affects the AS_PATH verification accuracy, which is hard to be discovered.

 - An AS maliciously registers bogus records that open a door to potential attacks.